CityEngine: Features

+Material library and material browser: Added an extensive set of materials that are typically used in the urban context to ESRI.lib.

-Procedural Modeling
+Procedural modeling

 ArcGIS CityEngine uses a procedural modeling approach to automatically generate models through a predefined rule set.
-The rules are defined through a CGA shape grammar system enabling the creation of complex parametric models.
-Users can change or add the shape grammar as much as needed providing room for new designs.
+The rules are defined through a CGA shape grammar system, enabling the creation of complex parametric models.
+Users can change or add the shape grammar as much as needed, providing room for new designs.

 Modeling an urban environment within CityEngine can start out with creating a street network either with the street drawing tool or with data imported from openstreetmap.org or from Esri data formats such as Shapefiles or File Geodatabase.
-The next step is to subdivide all the lots as many times as specified resulting in a map of lots and streets.
-By selecting all or some of the lots CityEngine can be instructed to start generating the buildings.
+The next step is to subdivide all the lots as many times as specified, resulting in a map of lots and streets.
+By selecting all or some of the lots, CityEngine can be instructed to start generating the buildings.
 Due to the procedural modeling technology, all buildings can be made to vary from one another to achieve an urban aesthetic.
-At this point the city model can be re-designed and adjusted by changing parameters or the shape grammar itself.
+At this point, the city model can be re-designed and adjusted by changing parameters or the shape grammar itself.

 CGA Shape Grammar system can read Esri-Oracle format datasets directly, and it operates as a top-bottom generation tree: it generates complex components from simple Shapefiles polygons/poly-lines/points whereas each branch and leaf of the generation tree cannot interact with others.
-It is different than mainstream shape grammars like Grasshopper in Rhinoceros 3D and Dynamo in Autodesk Revit.
+It is different from mainstream shape grammars like Grasshopper in Rhinoceros 3D and Dynamo in Autodesk Revit.

 Relevant applications

-Traditionally, building a 3D urban environment is very time-consuming resulted from numerous buildings and details of a city.
-Designers used CAD software to create shapes one by one, and researchers analyzed cities by computing 2D information in GIS (GIS only supports limited 3D shape generation like extrusion.)
-CityEngine's Procedural Modeling system makes it possible to generate complex 3D models via information massively, bringing a large number of relevant applications.
-It not only enhances the workflow of urban design/study/planning and merges to a new field of study called Geodesign (means using geospatial information to design a city), but also lowers the threshold of making city environments in game and movie industry.
+Traditionally, building a 3D urban environment is very time-consuming due to the numerous buildings and details of a city.
+Designers used CAD software to create shapes one by one, and researchers analyzed cities by computing 2D information in GIS (GIS only supports limited 3D shape generation like extrusion) CityEngine's Procedural Modeling system makes it possible to generate complex 3D models via information massively, bringing many relevant applications.
+It not only enhances the workflow of urban design/study/planning and merges to a new field of study called Geodesign (means using geospatial information to design a city) but also lowers the threshold of making city environments in the game and movie industry.